-It depicts Jesus as an Emmanuel figure “in glory,” surround by the symbols of the Four Evangelists and a couple of seraphim.
+It depicts Jesus as an Emmanuel figure “in glory,” surrounded by the symbols of the Four Evangelists and a couple of seraphim.

 What I want to focus on, however, is the text on the book he holds.
 Usually in icons of Jesus we find a Gospel text.
-This one, however is different.
+This one is different.
 Here is a closer look:

 And now let’s look at the Greek text he holds.

 Here it is as it appears on each page:

 ΔΕΤΕ, ὉΤΙ Ε-

 ΓΟ ΕΙΜΙ Κ[ΑΙ]

 ΟΥΚ ΕCΤΙ Θ[ΕΟ]C